-They were called "B-29ers" - the men of the 20th Air Force who brought the WWII Japanese Empire to its knees with the greatest bomber the world had ever seen.
-Through airpower alone, they quashed the will of a ruthless and fanatical enemy, bringing an early end to the war, and preempted the need for a bloody land invasion that would have cost up to one million American casualties - all with a bomber that didn't even exist a few short years prior.
+They were called "B-29ers," the men of the 20th Air Force who brought the World War II Japanese Empire to its knees with the greatest bomber the world had ever seen.
+Through airpower alone, they quashed the will of a ruthless and fanatical enemy, bringing an early end to the war, and preempted the need for a bloody land invasion that would have cost up to one million American casualties—all with a bomber that didn't even exist a few short years prior.

-Now, nearly 70 years after the end of the largest war in the history of mankind, the stories of those men who valiantly fought and died aboard the Boeing B-29 "Superfortress" bombers are quickly disappearing as the final chapter begins to close upon the Greatest Generation.
-Their stories have largely gone untold - until now.
-"For Mother and Country" embarks upon one young man's emotional journey discovering the lost WWII legacy of the Greatest Generation, and follows his solemn quest to ensure the B-29er's sacrifices are not forgotten.
+Now some 70 years after the end of the largest war in the history of mankind, the stories of those men who valiantly fought and died aboard the Boeing B-29 "Superfortress" bombers are quickly disappearing as the Greatest Generation slowly fades away.
+Their stories have largely gone untold—until now.
+"For Mother and Country" embarks upon one young man's emotional journey discovering the lost World War II legacy of the Greatest Generation, and follows his solemn quest to ensure the B-29er's sacrifices are not forgotten.

-"For Mother and Country" is a reminder of the sacrifices of yesterday that gave every American the freedoms of today, and honors those B-29ers who never returned home to the country they died to preserve.
+"For Mother and Country" is a reminder of the sacrifices of yesterday that gave every American the freedoms of today, and honors those B-29ers who never returned home to the country they died defending.
 These are their stories.

 Learn more about the new book "For Mother and Country - a B-29er's War"

 "The Life and Death of the Boeing B-29 Superfortress"

 Click here to see more of Trevor's videos about the B-29 and Warbirds.

 Listen to the audio recording of an actual B-29 mission over Japan.